DocPlanner/php-recruitment-refactor-assignment/README.md

 - Show us your skills.
 - Remember to write tests that test business logic, not implementation.
-- If you have any issue or something is unclear, don't hesitate to ask.
+- It's up to you to decide on how much time you want to spend.
 - If you could do something better, but its too much work, please put a comment what you would improve.
 - If you have any issue or something is unclear, don't hesitate to ask.